 Here is, I hope, some of the world’s best travel writing.

 Recent and longer pieces

-I used to do travel writing – I hope some of the world’s best! – for the Financial Times and the Boston Globe.
+I used to do travel writing for the Financial Times and the Boston Globe.
 You can see some of the results below.
-But I’m also proud of more recent travel journalism including:
+But I’ve also done a bit of more recent travel journalism including:

 - The Americans – who are the Americans?
 What are Americans like, and how can we learn about them in the 21st Century?

 - The Russians: Vladivostok – who are the Russians?
 A companion piece to The Americans.

 - India: 10/10.
 Shantaram 3/10 – why India is better than books about India.

 - Vienna and Istanbul: the best cities on earth?

 - Why Barcelona is like Istanbul – in a bad way